StaticJsCMS/static-cms/website/content/docs/configuration-options.md

 *This setting is required.*

-The `collections` setting is the heart of your Simple CMS configuration, as it determines how content types and editor fields in the UI generate files and content in your repository.
-Each collection you configure displays in the left sidebar of the Content page of the editor UI, in the order they are entered into your Simple CMS `config.yml` file.
+The `collections` setting is the heart of your Static CMS configuration, as it determines how content types and editor fields in the UI generate files and content in your repository.
+Each collection you configure displays in the left sidebar of the Content page of the editor UI, in the order they are entered into your Static CMS `config.yml` file.

 `collections` accepts a list of collection objects, each with the following options: